-HB 1 (Petrie)(To Senate)(Under review) House majority version of the 2022-2024 Executive Branch Budget Bill.
+HB 1 (Petrie)(S. A&R)(Under review) House majority version of the 2022-2024 Executive Branch Budget Bill.
 Departing from tradition, the House majority introduced a proposed biennial budget prior to the Governor presenting his proposed budget for consideration by the General Assembly.
 HB 1 represents the House majority proposal for the biennial budget, and will be considered by the Senate, resulting in likely changes that will be resolved in conference and free conference committees comprised of appointed members of the House and Senate.

-HB 45 (Bowling, Johnson, Westrom)(H. NR Energy)(+) Would modify and include new definitions regarding the processing waste plastics in order to recycle chemicals and monomers in the plastics, sometimes referred to as "advanced" or "chemical" recycling.
-While the concept of recycling plastics through the decomplexing of polymers has attracted criticism and the economics of such processing through pyrolysis, gasification, depolymerization, and other processes has not been demonstrated on a commercial scale, KRC believes that adequate controls are in place to assure that those facilities engaged in the processing of waste plastics will remain as regulated "solid waste sites and facilities" and that, with only some 20% of post-consumer plastics being recovered through physical recycling (with the remainder being landfilled, incinerated, or dumped into the environment) that the legal framework for regulating waste management and use of recycled feedstock should remain open to increasing the diversion of postconsumer plastics to new uses with the resulting decrease in virgin plastic production that such use would allow.
+HB 45 (Bowling, Johnson, Westrom)(To Senate)(+) Would modify and include new definitions regarding the processing waste plastics in order to recycle chemicals and monomers in the plastics, sometimes referred to as "advanced" or "chemical" recycling.
+While the concept of recycling plastics through the decomplexing of polymers has attracted criticism and the economics of such processing through pyrolysis, gasification, depolymerization, and other processes has not been demonstrated on a commercial scale, KRC believes that adequate controls are in place to assure that those facilities engaged in the processing of waste plastics will remain as regulated "solid waste sites and facilities" and that, with only some 20% of post-consumer plastics being recovered through physical recycling (with the remainder being landfilled, incinerated, or dumped into the environment) that the legal framework for regulating waste management and use of recycled feedstock should remain open to increasing the diversion of post-consumer plastics to new uses with the resulting decrease in virgin plastic production that such use would allow.

-A House Committee Substitute bill is expected containing revisions, including two sought by KRC, that will further strengthen the bill language and will exclude conversion of plastics for fuel as advanced recycling.
+A House Committee Substitute adopted by the Committee contained two revisions sought by KRC, that will further strengthen the bill language and will exclude conversion of plastics for fuel as advanced recycling, as well as making sure that any facility processing and using the feedstock is subject to Cabinet regulation.

-HB 77 (Bratcher)(H. Rules) (+) Repeal and reenactment with amendments of Kentucky's Radon Safety program, including revisions in board membership, and increase in cap on fines to \$1,000 per occurrence.
+HB 77 (Bratcher)(S. L&O) (+) Repeal and reenactment with amendments of Kentucky's Radon Safety program, including revisions in board membership, and increase in cap on fines to \$1,000 per occurrence.